minprog/pyprog/opdrachten/week5/klimaat/venglish.md

 - You must load all data into a variable for further processing.

 - It is not allowed to calculate all information in a single long function.
 This is slightly more efficient but disastrous for the readability of your code.
-Make sure that you perform each analysis in a separate functions.
+So, make sure that you perform each analysis in a separate function.

 - Also think about how you could split up your code into functions even more.